nrkno/dotnetskolen/README_EN.md

 Restore succeeded.
 ```

 In the command above, we used the `--language` argument to specify that we wanted an F# project.
-We also used `--output` to specify where we wanted the project to be located relative to where we are running the command from, and `--name` to control the name of the project.
+We also used `--output` to specify where we wanted the project to be located relative to where we are running the command from, and `--name` to specify the name of the project.

 > Note that instead of `--language`, `--output` and `--name`, we could have used the abbreviations `-lang`, `-o` and `-n`.